LabSilver/Tutorials/Rosetta/README.md

 * Screen mutations for protein-peptide interactions
 * Screen mutations for protein-small molecule binding

-You can find any of the requisite files for these tutorials in my folders:
+You can find the requisite files for these tutorials in my folders:
 ~~~~
 $ cd /home/njr8/public/tutorials/
 ~~~~
 (Navigating in commandline: 'cd' stands for change directory and allows us to move between folders.
 Beginning a file address with './' will begin the address from the folder you are currently in.
 Beginning with '../' will begin the address *one folder back* from the current folder.
 Beginning with '/' will start from the root directory.
 The other user accounts on orchestra can thus be accessed with '/home/{username}')

-### Preparing protein structures
+## Preparing protein structures
 Before we can get started in full, we need to obtain a pdb structure of the protein in question.

 Ideally, we can just clean the junk crystallization molecules off of a known structure\*: